jerm062/ose-rpg/README.md

   Click a tile and then a grid cell to place it on the map.
 - The `organized_tiles` directory with tile images must exist in the project root.
 Both `server.js` and `public/tiles.js` load tiles from this folder.
-  Without these assets the map editor, including Region maps, will display blank tiles.
+  Without these assets the map editor will display blank tiles.

 **Lore Book**
 - Players can open the lore book from the main menu to view campaign lore.